 Although positive efficiency information may not increase donations in general, it is still possible that people are more responsive to negative efficiency.
 We tested this notion in light of news reports that aid convoys to Syria were suspended as a result of attacks on a relief shipment (e.g., Cunningham, DeYoung, & Roth, 2016).
 This would, at least temporarily, imply that donations would not be going to the intended program (i.e. low efficiency).
 Thus, if people donate based on the good they could do, one would expect them to refrain from giving under these circumstances.

-We used the same basic design as in Study 1, but added two new conditions: One that only presented the news of ineffectiveness, and one that combined this information with Victim imagery.
-Overall, the study examined positive or negative efficiency information, with or without imagery, compared to a control (and imagery only) condition.
-Lastly, in the conditions combining imagery and positive or negative efficiency information, we placed the efficiency manipulation right after the image.
+We used the same basic design as in Study 1, but added two new conditions: One that only presented the news of ineffectiveness, and one that combined this information with Victim image.
+Overall, the study examined positive or negative efficiency information, with or without image, compared to a control (and image only) condition.
+Lastly, in the conditions combining image and positive or negative efficiency information, we placed the efficiency manipulation right after the image.
 Thus, we examined if the image effect would be interrupted by efficiency information (positive or negative) presented immediately afterwards, before any initial commitment had been made to donate.

 Study 2 Method Details